 There are ways to avoid a large chunk of your life savings going to taxes.
 Today, the trend is to focus on ways to minimize your tax liabilities.
 The 7702 tax code states that life insurance benefits are tax exempt.
 There are two basic types of life insurance, term and permanent.
 Term insurance, commonly offered by employers, provides coverage for a certain term, or time period.
 On the other hand, permanent insurance like the Index Universal Life (IUL) policy offers life coverage with some sort of permanent funding.

 The IUL policy can be a powerful and effective option for a tax-free income option.
 An IUL guarantees no loss on your principal due to the market.
 At the same time, you can benefit from market gains.
 Investing in a IUL life insurance policy allows for upside potential with none of the downside risk.

 With all these different options and features, how does one know what products are best?
-Exactly what are the best investment choices today for a tax free income in retirement?
+Exactly what are the most efficient economic based solutions today for a tax free income in retirement?
 Contact Fitzwilliams Financial for a customized financial solution today.